csound-flossmanual/csound-floss/book/07-c-working-with-controllers.md

 over a number of octaves, the cutoff frequency of a filter or a quickly moving volume control.
-We soon become aware of the parameter that is being changed moving in steps - so not really a _continuous_ controller.
-We may also experience clicking artefacts, sometimes called _zipper noise_, as the value changes.
+We soon become aware of the parameter that is being changed moving in steps - so not really a _continuous_ &nbsp;controller.
+We may also experience clicking artefacts, sometimes called &nbsp;_zipper noise_, as the value changes.
 The extent of this will depend upon the parameter being controlled.
 There are some things we can do to address this problem.
 We can filter the controller signal within Csound so that the sudden changes that occur between steps along the